jeetsukumaran/archipelago/README.md

 Here, if the state of a lineage's "q1" trait was "0", the lineage-specific dispersal weight would be 2.0.
 If the state of a lineage's "q1" trait was "1", the lineage-specific dispersal weight would be 1.0.
 And if the state of a lineage's "q1" trait was "2", the lineage-specific dispersal weight would be 0.0.

+The rate of area loss of a lineage (= "extinction" in the DEC model) is fixed to a constant value of 0.0.

 Finally, the example specifies a termination condition of 50 (extant or tip) lineages occurring in the focal areas.